zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### text
-Define the text of the widget, when the autoBind is set to false.
+The text of the widget used when the autoBind is set to false.

 #### Returns
 `\Kendo\UI\ComboBox`